-The following table summarizes, on a pro forma basis as of December 31, 2018, the differences between the existing shareholders and the new investors with respect to the number of ordinary shares purchased from us in this offering, the total consideration paid and the average price per ordinary share paid at the initial public offering price of US\$ per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.
-The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the overallotment option granted to the underwriters.
+The following table summarizes, on a pro forma basis as of March 31, 2020, the differences between the existing shareholders and the new investors with respect to the number of ordinary shares purchased from us in this offering, the total consideration paid and the average price per ordinary share paid at the assumed initial public offering price of US\$ per ADS, being the mid-point of the estimated range of the initial offering price shown on the front cover of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses.
+The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the over-allotment option granted to the underwriters.

+Total Consid deration

-Ordinary sha res Purchased Total Consider Amount (in thousands of US\$) deration Average Price Per Ordinary Share Average Price Per ADS
+Ordinary sha res Purchased Amount (in thousands of US\$) Average Price Per Ordinary Share Average Price Per ADS

 Number Percent US\$ Percent US\$ US\$

 Existing shareholders

 New investors

 Total